Chuck Hoskin Jr.: Principal Chief of the Cherokee Nation

 Hoskin and Warner also proposed the creation of the Cherokee Nation's first Secretary of Veterans Affairs, which, upon approval, will be a cabinet-level position.
-Hoskin has nominated former Deputy Principal Chief S. Joe Crittenden, a Vietnam-era Navy veteran, to hold this position.
+Hoskin has nominated former Deputy Principal Chief Joe Crittenden, a Vietnam-era Navy veteran, to hold this position.

+He ran for re-election in the 2023 Cherokee Nation principal chief election and received over 50% of the vote on the first round, avoiding a runoff.
+After his re-election, he is term-limited from running for principal chief again until 2031.

 Relationship with Stitt administration

-Hoskin has criticized Governor Kevin Stitt for pushing back against the McGirt decision, saying that "that the governor 'is trying to convince the public that there is chaos because of McGirt where there is not chaos" and that Stitt "has been bent on destroying the tribes.”
+Hoskin has criticized Governor Kevin Stitt for pushing back against the McGirt decision, saying that "the governor 'is trying to convince the public that there is chaos because of McGirt where there is not chaos" and that Stitt "has been bent on destroying the tribes.”
 In July 2022, Hoskin issued an executive order that no Oklahoma state flag should be flown on Cherokee property, but later restored the flags due to backlash.

-After the fall of Roe, Hoskin claimed that Stitt, who had gone on FOX News to say that Hoskin's and other tribes were planning to offer abortion services, were “grossly false" and he "also stated the Cherokee Nation currently doesn’t even offer reproductive health services.
-He also said he had heard of no other tribe in the state making plans to do so."
+After the overturning of Roe v.
+Wade, Hoskin said that Stitt, who had gone on FOX News to say that Hoskin's and other tribes were planning to offer abortion services, made “grossly false" statements, and also said that the Cherokee Nation currently doesn’t provide reproductive health services.
+He also stated he had heard of no other tribe in the state making plans to do so.

 After the federal supreme court ruled in Oklahoma v.
-Castro-Huerta in favor of Oklahoma, Hoskins wrote that "this decision is a betrayal to our sovereign nations in Oklahoma, and it will have far reaching impacts on all federally-recognized tribes."
+Castro-Huerta in favor of Oklahoma, Hoskin wrote that "this decision is a betrayal to our sovereign nations in Oklahoma, and it will have far reaching impacts on all federally-recognized tribes."

 Hoskin endorsed Stitt's opponent, Democrat Joy Hofmeister, in the 2022 election.

 Personal

 Hoskin resides in his hometown of Vinita, Oklahoma, with his wife, January.
 They have two children.
 He is a member of the Cherokee Nation and Oklahoma Bar Associations.
+He is a member of the Democratic Party.